dogukanakkaya/permahistory/README.md

 You can now create public writings and see those in history page.

 ## What's left to be done
-- About, FAQ, Learn Permahistory pages.
+- About, FAQ, Learn Permahistory pages (static).
-- Private writings and My History page.
+- Private writings and My History page (interactive).
 - Some styling and code refactoring.
 - Option to connect with Arweave Web Wallet as well as ArConnect.
 - Functionality to send messages to future and allow encryption only at certain date.
 (I'll check Smartweave for this, i don't exactly know how to achieve this in decentralized way.)